Saves The Sorcerer's Stone

 Therefore, in this tulip of a story, I will have to, I think, split it into seven parts.
 This is the accounting of the first part, involving a shooting star, a letter, a stone, a Dark Lord, and the wonderful matter of friendships.

-As for who I am, well, I am not sure that is relevant.
+As for who I am, well, I am not sure that is relevant (there are so few authors in the wizarding world that it is odd when one finds a name one cannot pin down).
 He would say it is – and they would as well, perhaps – but at this moment, I don't believe it is.
 Perhaps you can guess my identity, though I am trying not to use any key phrases, but otherwise, I will tell you at the end of this series.

-The books will be called as follows: (Unless they must change for some reason)
+The books will be titled as follows (unless they must change for some reason):

 Harry Lovegood: Saves the Sorcerer's Stone